guillaume-roland-cd/TA-djbdns/README.md

-# Splunk TA for djbdns
+# TA-djbdns for Splunk

-This CIM compliant Splunk TA can be used with Splunk Enterprise Security and provides field extractions, aliases, eventtypes and tags for the following DNS components by djb:
+This CIM compliant TA can be used with Splunk Enterprise Security and provides field extractions, aliases, eventtypes and tags for the following DNS components by djb: